-The University has designated four different building access levels that may be implemented during an emergency incident.
+The University has different building access levels, or strategies, that may be implemented during an emergency incident.
 The level will be based on the characteristics of the incident and may change as the incident evolves.

 Total Lockdown- is when all exterior building doors are locked by University Police remotely through the Emergency Communications Center.
-Access is not available through the use of a Royal Card.
-Total lockdown may be activated upon confirmation of a significant emergency or dangerous situation that poses an immediate threat to the health and safety of the
+Access is not available with a Royal Card.
+Total lockdown may be activated upon confirmation of a significant emergency or dangerous situation that poses an immediate threat to the health and safety of the University community.

-University community.
 During a total lockdown, all classes and activities are suspended until further notice.

 Royal Card Access Only- is when all exterior building doors are locked.
-Access is only available through the use of a Royal Card.
+Access is only available with a Royal Card.
 This is the typical setting for all residence halls and evening/weekend hours for all University buildings.
 Royal Card Access Only is implemented as a precautionary measure to prevent a potential threat from gaining entry to University buildings.
 This measure is not a lockdown.
 There are no restrictions on movement throughout campus.
 Classes and University business will continue under a normal schedule unless directed otherwise.